 POTS – Plain Old Telephone Service – These are your standard copper lines that you (used to or still do) have at home.

 PRI – Primary Rate Interface – a PRI consists of 24 total channels.
 23 of those are reserved for Voice called B-Channels, and the 24th channel is reserved for Data called D-Channel.

-SIP Trunks are also commonly referred to as VoIP trunks.
-SIP trunking is any connection out to the PSTN over an IP Network.
+SIP Trunks, also commonly referred to as VoIP trunks, are any connection out to the PSTN over an IP Network.

-SIP trunking can be the most cost effective way to terminate to the PSTN.
-There are many different types of SIP trunking provider.
+SIP trunking can be the most cost-effective way to terminate the PSTN.
+There are many different types of SIP trunking providers.

 - Per Minute – Providers who charge per minute

 - Per Channel – Providers who provide a set amount of (or unlimited) minutes but limit the number of channels (or simultaneous calls).